qtilities/sqeleton/README.md

 ## Licenses

-- QRuler is licensed under the [MIT] license.
+- Sqeleton is licensed under the [MIT] license.
 - Application icon is from [Openclipart], [CC0-1.0] license.